-Marshall Blume Prize
+Marshall Blume Prizes

 A headshot of a smiling person wearing a dark pinstripe suit, white shirt, and patterned blue tie.